songzijiang/Huayu-Gloabl/README.md

 ### Demonstration Data Manifest

-The optional `data.zip` archive reproduces the input expected by the default timestamp in `HuayuGlobal.py`.
+For the raw-observation option, `data.zip` reproduces the input expected by the default timestamp in `HuayuGlobal.py`.
 After extraction, it should contain:

 | Directory | Expected observation files |
 | --- | ---: |